HussnainQuresshi/use-context-hook/README.md

     export default App;
     ```

-5. Use the context in your components:
+5. Use the hook in your components:

     ```js
     import React, { memo } from "react";